 Parameter Name System_CounterFieldSize System_TimerFieldSize0 System_TimerFieldSize1 System_RateFieldSize System_ProdmonFieldSize System_ParallelFieldSize System_AnalogFieldSize Applies To 87/256, 87/415, 87/705, 87/708, 87/712, 87/719, 87/805 units.
 Format List of two items, one from each line below.
 Field_0 Field_1 Field_2 Field_15 Decimal_0 Decimal_1 Decimal_2 Decimal_15 Default Setting Field_0 + Decimal_0 Description This set of parameters is one of three that controls the interpretation of stored process variables when they are displayed.
 The Field function can be used to set the size of the displayed process variable (including any displayed signs) to a fixed number of digits.
 When using the Decimal function (described below) to add a decimal point to the displayed process variable, the Field function must be increased by 1 to accommodate the decimal point position.
-The Field function takes the form of Field V, where V is a number renging from 0 to I he Field function takes the form of Field_X, where X is a number ranging from 15, representing the fixed size of the displayed process variable (with one added when a decimal point is used).
-Field_0 is a special case as described below. when a decimal point is used).
-Field_U is a special case as described below.
-If Field_X is set to lesser number of digits than the displayed process variable, right most digits will be displayed, and the remaining left most digits will be lost.
-Field 0 means that this function will have no offect (the displayed process veriable will not have a fixed size).
-If the displayed process variable is larger than the dis Field_1 means that the displayed process variable will be fixed at 1 digit.
-Field_2 means that the displayed process variable will be fixed at 2 digits (or 1 and 1 decimal point).
-Field_3 means that the displayed process variable will be fixed at 3 digits (or 2 and 1 decimal point). and 1 decimal point) Field 3 means that the displayed process variable will be fixed at 3 digits (or 2 digit and 1 decimal point) The Decimal function can be used to insert a fixed decimal point in the displayed process variable.
+The Field function takes the form of Field_X, where X is a number ranging from 0 to 15, representing the fixed size of the displayed process variable (with one added when a decimal point is used).
+Field_0 is a special case as described below.
+If Field_X is set to lesser number of digits than the displayed process variable, then X right most digits will be displayed, and the remaining left most digits will be lost.
+Field_0 means that this function will have no effect (the displayed process variable will not have a fixed size).
+If the displayed process variable is larger than the display screen capacity the left most digits will not be displayed.
+Field_1 means that the displayed process variable will be fixed at 1 digit.
+Field_2 means that the displayed process variable will be fixed at 2 digits (or 1 digit and 1 decimal point).
+Field_3 means that the displayed process variable will be fixed at 3 digits (or 2 digit and 1 decimal point).
+The Decimal function can be used to insert a fixed decimal point in the displayed process variable.
 This function takes the form of Decimal_X, where X is the number of displayed digits to the right of the fixed decimal point.
-Decimal_0 is a special case as described belo below.
+Decimal_0 is a special case as described below.
 Decimal_0 means that this function will have no effect (there will be no displayed decimal point).
 Decimal_1 means that the decimal point will precede the least significant (right most) digit.
 Decimal_2 means that the decimal point will precede the 2 right most digits.
 Decimal_3 means that the decimal point will precede the 3 right most digits.
-Note that the Destruction of the second s Note that the Decimal function must be set to a smaller number than the Field Evenuela - Tunction. ⊨xamples Field 4 + Decimal 1 would result in a display of format XX.X.
+Note that the Decimal function must be set to a smaller number than the Field function.
+Examples Field_4 + Decimal_1 would result in a display of format XX.X.
 Field_6 + Decimal_0 would result in a display of format XXXXXX.
 For additional examples, refer to the end of this section.